 If you don’t make a gauge swatch, you risk having to rip out half a sweater and wasting hours of work.
 In the case of wearables, it’s not worth risking it.

-Take the time to gauge swatch and you will be happy you did.
+Take the time to work a gauge swatch, and you will be happy you did.

 Kati is the designer behind Hooked by Kati.
 With thousands of patterns sold around the world, Kati prides herself in creating innovative, easy-to-follow amigurumi patterns.
 She has designed for several publications, including Crochet!, Crochet World, Simply Crochet, and I Like Crochet.
 Kati finds her inspiration in science fiction, video games, and numerous visits to the zoo — all passions she shares with her husband and two boys.